The Gordon College Statement on Life and Conduct states that specific behaviors are not permitted at College-related events.

 Passenger vans are available from Physical Plant for College-related or College-sponsored events only.
 Approved drivers can make reservations using an online form located on the campus website.
 Instructions, policies and rates are also available online.

 The College supports and encourages efforts to raise funds for approved ministry, department, academic and student organization efforts, particularly from off-campus sources (friends, family and home church).
 Fundraising policies have been developed in order to be sensitive to members of the community and to be in compliance with IRS regulations.
 The College encourages student participation in charitable and humanitarian efforts; however, fundraising is limited on campus due to the size of our community, prior College commitments, and the multitude of requests each year.
 Community members are encouraged to explore other avenues of charitable giving such as the donation of their time and talent.
-Contact the Academic Advisor or Program Director as well as the Development Office to seek approval BEFORE initiating any fundraising projects.
+Contact the Academic Advisor or Program Director as well as the Advancement Office to seek approval BEFORE initiating any fundraising projects.

 All fundraising efforts must be approved, whether or not contributions qualify as charitable deductions.
 Gordon will not provide lists of alumni and/or donors for solicitation.
-The College carefully coordinates fundraising requests among alumni, parents and friends; therefore it is our policy to never lend or distribute lists for solicitations not initiated or overseen by the Development Office.
+The College carefully coordinates fundraising requests among alumni, parents and friends; therefore it is our policy to never lend or distribute lists for solicitations not initiated or overseen by the Advancement Office.

 Vendors from off campus are not permitted to sell items on Gordon’s campus without the approval of the Director of Business Development and Scheduling.
 Students are not permitted to sponsor parties at which items will be sold.

-All clubs and other organizations wishing to receive a charter from the Gordon College Student Association must seek approval from either the Dean of Student Engagement or the VP of Student Life.
+All clubs and other organizations wishing to receive a charter from the Gordon College Student Association must seek approval from either the Dean of Student Engagement and Leadership or the VP of Student Life.
 The Vice President for Student Life will ensure that the club or organization’s stated purpose and goals do not conflict with the mission and core values of Gordon College.
 If approved by the Dean or the Vice President, the organization may seek a charter by following the process outlined in the Gordon College Student Association By-Laws.
 Approval by the Dean or the Vice President for Student Life does not presuppose or guarantee final approval by the Gordon College Student Association.
 Groups wishing to appeal the Dean or the Vice President of Student Life’s decision may do so in writing to the President.